-- Thursday Island has a few heritage-listed sites, such as Quetta Memorial Precinct, Our Lady of the Sacred Heart Church, Thursday Island Cemetery (incorporating Japanese Cemetery and the Grave of Hon.John Douglas), Thursday Island Customs House and Gab Titui Cultural Centre (2004), showcasing both heritage and contemporary artworks.
+- There are few heritage-listed sites popular among tourists- Quetta Memorial Precinct, Our Lady of the Sacred Heart Church, Thursday Island Cemetery (Japanese Cemetery and the Grave of John Douglas), Customs House and Gab Titui Cultural Centre (showcasing both heritage and contemporary artworks).

 Port Thursday Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Thursday Island, Queensland, Australia.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Thursday Island, Queensland Australia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |25 February, 2022|